Become a pet sitter in Boston

 Do I need to report pet-sitting income for tax?

-How quickly can I start booking after applying?
+How do I start booking after applying?

 What if I cancel a booking?

-Where do I apply?
+Where do I send my sitter application?

 Profile goes live, owners in your neighborhood message you in chat.
 You decide which bookings to accept.